elton-okawa/design-system-study/docs/problems.md

 src/lib/atoms/Card/card.tsx(16,14): error TS2742: The inferred type of 'Card' cannot be named without a reference to '../../../../node_modules/@chakra-ui/system/dist/system.types'.
 This is likely not portable.
 A type annotation is necessary
 ```

+// TODO write more about

+import every type solves but not optimal
+import \* as \_ from '@chakra-ui/system';

+type explicitly

 Reference:

 - https://github.com/microsoft/TypeScript/issues/47663#issuecomment-1519138189